CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 # S3 client

+!!! note
+	If you use Allas from a Supercomputer, all the required packages and software are already installed and you can skip the openrc downloading and the installation chapter *Getting started with s3cmd* below.
+What you have to do is to run the command
+	`$ source /appl/opt/allas_conf`
+	to authenticate to a project in Allas.

 You need to use ec2 credentials when using S3.
 You can create S3 credentials by sourcing your openrc file as in the instructions in [Pouta documentation](../../../cloud/pouta/install-client.md#configure-your-terminal-environment-for-openstack){:target="_blank"}.

 Once you have the RC file, you can add the environment variables with the following command: